-- This is an elective course in the Food & Sustainability Studies Program (FSSP).
-Students do not need to be in the FSSP to enroll.
-However, priority will be given to FSSP students.
+This is an elective course in the program in Food, Sustainability, & Environment (FSE).
+Students do not need to be in the FSE to enroll.

 This course will confront water related issues through a combination of discourses including anthropology, food studies, and environmental sciences.
 It will explore the central role of water in human civilization, both past and present, and consider the future implications of our current water use trajectories.
 Course modules will address the functioning of ecosystems and the well being of the environment, industries and the economy, agriculture and food production, and recreation and tourism.
 This course aims to recognize ways in which water influences our lives and to explore the entangled interdependencies and linkages between water and human activities.
 The course will take a critical look at water sustainability through various lenses including food systems, terrestrial and marine resources and other industries.
 Subjects will begin at international levels before narrowing to national, regional, and local levels in Italy.
 Throughout the course, students will be asked to analyze their personal water footprints and explore ways to minimize personal water usage, and consider strategies for broader water conservation efforts.